Understanding data in relational databases

 • Up-to-date database statistics

-Database statistics are used by the database management system optimizer to choose the optimal execution plan for the query being executed.
+Database statistics are used by the database management system optimizer to choose the optimal plan for the query being run.
 Up-to-date statistics will help maintain query performance.

 • Primary key constraints